mfoots/study-guides/computer-programming/third-quarter-review.md

 **Pure functions** do not change the objects they are passed.
 These functions will often return a new instance of an object.

-Modifiers, on the other hand, change the objects they are passed, and as a result often do not return any value.
+**Modifiers**, on the other hand, change the objects they are passed, and as a result often do not return any value.

 ## Class Methods